OSInside/kiwi/doc/source/building_images/build_container_image.rst

 script file to run bash commands or the
 :ref:`overlay tree <description_components>` to include extra files.

-The following example shows how to build a Docker base image based on openSUSE Leap:
+The following example shows how to build a Container Image based on openSUSE Leap:

 1. Make sure you have checked out the example image descriptions,